 1. Everglades National Park

 The Florida Everglades is one of the largest parks in the US, covering a staggering 2,400 square miles.
-You just can’t run out of activities in this park with a diverse habitat that provides lots of fun for all age types.
+You can’t run out of activities in this park, a diverse habitat that provides lots of fun for all age types.
 Some of the activities include:

 - Saltwater fishing

 The National Park also has various ranger-led programs, including campfire and slough slogs.
 Additionally, you can enjoy a guided tour through the mangrove coast at the Flamingo and Gulf Coast, with the boat captain providing detailed information about flora and fauna.

 The Everglades is rife with wildlife, from tiny annoying mosquitoes to pythons and alligators.
 A short trip through the Shark River Slough will bring you into close contact with these animals.

 If you plan to explore nature trails at the Everglades National Park as part of your day trips from Miami, drive to the west of the Tamiami Trail, and you’ll find it.

 South Florida day trips to the Everglades are an activity you shouldn’t miss to enjoy a most memorable experience!